How to Write a Product Manager Resume in 2022 [Step By Step]

 - 2 job offers

 That was at the start of my career.
-Since then, I’ve further increased my conversion rates, all centered around the principle of using thoughtful market research to hone my pitch to prospective employers.
+Since then, I’ve further increased my conversion rates by using thoughtful market research to hone my pitch to prospective employers.

 Prototyping and First Drafts

-In that first draft, dump in every experience you’ve had.
+Now, keeping that employer in mind, open up a document.
+In that document, dump in every experience you’ve had.

 Describe your previous positions, your volunteer work, your side projects, your education, your hobbies, your passions.

-What are the accomplishments that you’re proud of?
-How do those accomplishments align with the company that you’ve targeted?
+Try to make a list of the accomplishments that you’re proud of.
+Align those accomplishments with the company that you’ve targeted.
 Put down everything and anything that might be relevant for the company that you’re applying to.

 Prototypes begin with ideation.
 Similarly, your first draft is meant for ideation.

-As a low-fidelity prototype, your first draft should not be perfect - if it’s perfect, you have already failed.
+As a low-fidelity prototype, your first draft will not be perfect.
+If it’s perfect, you have already failed.

-And, here’s the thing - if you’re finding that you have nothing to say that would impress that company, consider applying to a different one.
+What's more, if you find that you have nothing to say that would impress that company, consider applying to a different one.
+Product/market fit is a two-way street: you have to like the team and be inspired and motivated to work there.

-Now, let’s talk about converting your prototype into a real product - a resume that will show off your amazing abilities!
+Now, let’s talk about converting your prototype into a real product - a resume that will show off your unique value proposition as a product manager.

 Your prototype gave you raw materials to work with.